 Sasine records are concerned with changes in the ownership of land.
-The original records are kept at the Scottish Record Office in Edinburgh and indexes for the earlier years have been published.
+The original records are kept at the National Records of Scotland in Edinburgh and indexes for the earlier years have been published.

 Mining has been carried out in Clackmannanshire for many hundreds of years.
 A list of mining resources realting to Clackmannanshire can be found at The Scottish Mining Website.